deepio/UTE/README.md

 #### Integration testing
   - If I change this base class, will it break all the classes that inherit from it?
-  - Make it difficult for typos and other codebreaking faults to get pushed to a version control system.
-Making sure functions, methods, classes, etc. always accept, execute and return what is expected of them.
+  - Does this code still work?
+Do all functions still have the ability to communicate with each other?
+Integration testing makes it difficult for codebreaking faults to get pushed to a version control system, but only if you write a test for each.
+You can automatically test on every commit, prior to accepting a branch merge, only on pull requests, or any combination of these by using a service like `travis`, `appveyor` or `circleci`.

 #### Acceptance testing
   - Do these features follow the vision of the project?